-There are two administration options for BENLYSTA: subcutaneous (under the skin) injection and intravenous infusion for adults with SLE and lupus nephritis.
-Intravenous infusion is available for children aged 5 years and older with SLE.
+There are two administration options for BENLYSTA: subcutaneous (under the skin) injection and intravenous infusion for adults and children aged 5 years and older with SLE or lupus nephritis.

 Q. Why is BENLYSTA given by infusion?

 BENLYSTA is made of complex proteins.
 It cannot be taken orally because it would be broken down in the stomach before reaching the bloodstream.
 Once BENLYSTA is broken down, it cannot work properly.
 For this reason, it's given directly into the bloodstream.